 Number of deaths in the population of the Netherlands by main underlying cause of death (extensive list of 'three digit codes'), by age and sex

-Life style and (preventive) health examination; personal characteristicsFigures
+Health and health care; personal characteristicsFigures

 Health, lifestyle, use of medical facilities; 2000-2009Figures